Chapter 14:

 Two weeks blurred.

 Izu felt like a memory.
 The café.
 The cats.
-Even coffee smelled different when you were waiting for someone you loved to wake up.
+Even normal everyday food tasted different when you were waiting for someone you loved to wake up.

 Miho-san sent texts.
 The choir leader sent prayers.
 Caleb didn’t text, didn’t call.
 He didn’t intrude.
 And that was fine.
-However, a small part of me existed.
-A part that I didn’t want to acknowledge.
-A part that was kept expecting him to reach out to me.
+That was like him anyways.
+However, a small part of me that I didn’t want to acknowledge, existed.
+A part that was expecting him to reach out to me.

-I was returning from the vending machine when I saw him standing in the hallway.
-Hair a little messy.
-Cardigan softening the edges of his tall frame.
-A warm presence in a cold place.
+I was returning from taking the long route from the vending machines when I saw him standing in the hallway, with his cute messy curly hair.
+His cardigan softened the edges of his tall frame.
+Just him standing there, flooded my heart with relief.
+He was a warm presence in a cold place.
 He turned when he sensed me.

-‘Aika,’ he breathed, relief flooding his face.
+‘Aika,’ Caleb breathed.
+Relief flooded his face.
 ‘Thank God.’

 My lips parted in shock.
 ‘What… are you doing here?’